GergoV/zerda-exam-python/README.md

 ### Explain the algorithm seen in `third.py`.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

+The function counts occurence of a given letter in a string.

+Function gets a string and a letter as input.
+  Checks if string is a string.
+  If no: returns 0.

+  If yes: proceeds.

+  Sets a counter to 0.
+  Iterates letters of string.
+  Checks if current letter is letter it is looking for.
+    If so, adds 1 to counter.

+  Returns counter.

 ### How can you create a graphical user interface and draw a rectangle on it in python?
 What are the tools needed for it?
 [2p]
 #### Your answer: